-Lisanne Pinciotti
+Lisanne Pinciotti Ipinciotti@wsmsnyc.org

-Ipinciotti@wsmsnvc.org

 Please note: This edition of the Program Handbook supersedes all previous versions.

-REV: 1/18/2024
+REV: 5/16/25

-Acknowledgement of Receipt of the WSMS-TEP Program Handbook
+WSMS-TEP Program Handbook Attestation and Signature

-This Program Handbook contains the policies of the WSMS-TEP Teacher Education Program as they relate to the Infant Toddler, Early Childhood, Elementary, Administrator, and the Montessori Inclusion Endorsement programs.
+This Program Handbook contains the policies of the WSMS-Teacher Education Program as they relate to the Infant Toddler, Early Childhood, Elementary, Administrator, and the Montessori Inclusion Endorsement programs.
 By signing this page, you indicate you have had an overview of the handbook, that you will request from the Program Director an explanation of any items which are unclear at any time, and that you understand you and WSMS-TEP are expected to abide by the policies contained within.
-Your application for enrollment to the WSMS-TEP program will be considered complete when this page has been signed and received.
+Your application for enrollment in the WSMS-TEP program will be considered complete when this page has been signed and received.

-Credential Statement for Infant Toddler and Early Childhood applicants: Graduates who have earned a secondary level (high school) diploma, a GED, or the international equivalent thereof, but have not earned a bachelor's degree from a regionally accredited U.S. college/university or its equivalent as determined by a recognized credential evaluation service are awarded an Associate credential for that level.
-Applicants indicate by their signature that they understand this policy and will contact the Program Director if they need additional information.
-Students who subsequently complete a bachelor's degree after issuance of the Associate's credential are eligible to submit the appropriate documentation and fee to the American Montessori Society to upgrade their credential.
+Credential Statement for Infant Toddler and Early Childhood applicants:

+I understand that if I have earned a secondary level (high school) diploma, a GED, or the international equivalent thereof, but have not earned a bachelor's degree from a regionally accredited U.S. college/university or its equivalent as determined by a recognized credential evaluation service, I will be awarded an Associate credential for that level.
+By my signature below, I understand this policy and will contact the Program Director if I need additional information.
+If I subsequently complete a bachelor's degree after issuance of the Associate's credential, I am aware that I am eligible to submit the appropriate documentation and fee to the American Montessori Society to upgrade the credential at that time.

-Students with a bachelor's degree or higher at any level will earn the full AMS credential at that level.
+I understand that if I have earned a bachelor's degree or advanced degree, I will earn the full AMS credential at that level.